wazuh/wazuh-documentation/source/user-manual/capabilities/wazuh-logtest/logtest-faq.rst

 -------------------------
 There are 3 reasons why a session has been closed
     - Force logout via a logout request.
-    - The session has been idle longer than the `session_timeout` defined in the test_rule configuration in ossec.conf.
+    - The session has been idle longer than the `session_timeout` defined in the rule_test configuration in ossec.conf.
-    - The maximum number of sessions has been reached and a new session replaces the session that has been idle the longest.
+    - The :ref:`max_session<reference_ossec_rule_test>` number of sessions has been reached and a new session replaces the session that has been idle the longest.

 In a Wazuh Cluster, where are the logs processed?
 -------------------------------------------------
-In a Wazuh Cluster, the master node processes the request.
+The master node processes the request.

 What events are recognized by the Wazuh-Logtest solution?
 ---------------------------------------------------------